terminalforlife/BashConfig/README.md

   2. Create directory "ShellPlugins" in $HOME/
   3. Place contents of ShellPlugins from this respository into the above.
   4. Place .profile (entirely optional) into $HOME/

-Remember, these are my files and how I've customized them; if you have your own customizations, be sure you back them up beforehand!
-Otherwise simply copying over your existing files with mine will blast yours away.
-While they work for me just fine, they may cause unknown issues for you.
-Back up your files beforehand, perhaps by using this command, but not with sh:

-cp $HOME/.bashrc{,bak}
-cp $HOME/.profile{,bak}

 If you already have the directory ShellPlugins, make changes to and run this sed command, where X is the name of the directory you'd like to instead use, and FILE is the location of the .bashrc file you got from me.